How Emotional Hunger Causes Weight Regain After WLSMarch 4, 2020

 When you use food to cope, it’s a love/hate relationship.

 Food CAN and DOES make us feel better in the moment, but the consequences on our physical, mental, and emotional health are devastating.
+Emotional hunger isn't satisfied with food.
+Ask yourself what you're really hungry for.
 This is why we look for ways to stop our cravings and emotional eating.

 Keeping the weight off after bariatric surgery can become tricky because you’ve basically taken away what was very likely a huge coping tool.
 If you were eating to tranquilize your emotions or fill a void before the surgery, the desire to use food to make yourself feel better doesn’t just go away.